UBC-InfoVis/2021-436V-tutorials/3_D3_Tutorial/3_D3_Tutorial.md

 ## 1. Enter, Update, Exit

 By now you have learned how to load external data and how to map it to visual elements, for example, to create a bar chart.
-But very often you have to deal with changing data or a continuous data stream rather than a static CSV file.
+But very often we have to deal with changing data or a continuous data stream rather than a static CSV file.
 Dynamic data often requires more sophisticated user interfaces that allow users to interact with the data (e.g., filter and sort).

-**Instead of removing and redrawing visualizations each time new data arrives, update only affected components to improve loading times and create smooth transitions.**
+**Instead of removing and redrawing visualizations each time new data arrives, we want to update only affected components to improve loading times and create smooth transitions.**

-We will accomplish this by using D3's general update pattern.
+We will accomplish this by using D3's enter-update-exit pattern.

 ### *"Updating data"* means *"joining data"*